Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 `Withdrawals` concerning `EigenPodManager` shares have some additional nuance depending on whether a withdrawal is specified to be received as tokens vs shares (read more about "why" in [`EigenPodManager.md`](./EigenPodManager.md)):
 * `EigenPodManager` withdrawals received as shares:
-    * Shares ALWAYS go back to the originator of the withdrawal (rather than the `withdrawer` address).
+    * OwnedShares ALWAYS go back to the originator of the withdrawal (rather than the `withdrawer` address).
-    * Shares are also delegated to the originator's Operator, rather than the `withdrawer's` Operator.
+    * OwnedShares are also delegated to the originator's Operator, rather than the `withdrawer's` Operator.
-    * Shares received by the originator may be lower than the shares originally withdrawn if the originator has debt.
+    * OwnedShares received by the originator may be lower than the shares originally withdrawn if the originator has debt.
 * `EigenPodManager` withdrawals received as tokens:
     * Before the withdrawal can be completed, the originator needs to prove that a withdrawal occurred on the beacon chain (see [`EigenPod.verifyAndProcessWithdrawals`](./EigenPodManager.md#eigenpodverifyandprocesswithdrawals)).